arvind-handa123/namaste-react/README.md

 # Why react is faster

 - Because it used Virtual DOM concept
-- It has diff algorithm which is veey efficiently, It can do veri efficient DOM maniputaion
+- It has diff algorithm which is very efficiently, It can do very efficient DOM maniputaion
 - Diff algo find the diff and update the DOM.